IBE160/SG-Gruppe-Stavanger/proposal.md

 ---

+## 11. User Wants to Delete Account and Data
+- Logs in and goes to **“Account Settings.”**
+- Selects **“Delete My Account.”**
+- A warning message explains data will be permanently deleted (pantry, recipes, preferences, and statistics).
+- User confirms deletion with password re-entry.
+- App deletes all data via Supabase API and confirms: “Your account and data have been deleted.”
+- User receives optional exit survey or feedback link.

+---

+## 12. User Wants to View Monthly Dashboard Summary
+- Logs in and lands on the **Dashboard Page.**
+- Sees a **Monthly Overview Card** with:
+  - Total food items used.
+  - Estimated **money saved** (based on average item cost).
+  - **CO₂ saved** (using ingredient category multipliers).
+  - **Meals cooked** this month.
+- Can click “See Details” for insights by category (e.g., dairy, produce, meat).
+- Can share achievements or download a summary (PDF).
+- Logs out.

+---

+## 13. Yearly Summary
+- First time log in afte first of January in the current year
+- Gets a **Notification Display** saying **Your Yearly Summary is Ready** with:
+  - Total food items used.
+  - Estimated **money saved** (based on average item cost).
+  - **CO₂ saved** (using ingredient category multipliers).
+  - **Meals cooked** this year month.
+  - **Top 3 most-used ingredients** and **Favorite Recipies** this year.
+- The user can **download** a PDF summary or **share highlights** on social media.
+- Logs out.

+---

 **Future expansion (Phase 2–3):**
 - **Smart substitution suggestions:** e.g., “You’re missing basil — try parsley instead.”
 - **Regenerate with constraints:** e.g., “Make it cheaper / faster / healthier.”